 Condition-Based Maintenance:

 A type of predictive maintenance, condition-based maintenance (CBM) helps an organization prioritize equipment maintenance based on its status.
-Rather than replacing a valve when it does not need to be, CBM helps organization focus on equipment that is having issues now.
+Rather than replacing a valve when it does not need to be, CBM helps organizations focus on equipment that is having issues now.
 To do this, CBM utilizes data from the equipment like vibration and temperature.
 When reviewing CBM options, there are highly specialized types including vibration analysis and oil analysis to monitor critical assets as well as more generalized solutions that monitor the entire plant and systems.

 Digital Transformation: